 Degree completion courses

 Bluffton University operates on a semester calendar.
 All course credit is given in semester hours.
-The number of semester hours for each course is indicated in parentheses.
+The number of semester hours for each course is indicated in parenthesis.

 Students will examine factors that contribute to the practice of resilient leadership.
 They will develop and implement a plan that utilizes complementary practices in the areas of physical, social, emotional, or financial well-being to enhance their family and workplace experiences.
 They will use Strengthsfinder as part of this process.